bitflate/bitflate.github.io/pages/technical.md

 permalink: /technical/
 ---

 Bitflate has inflationary supply.
-We want to create a digital native stablecoin through inflation.
+We want to create a digital native payment crypto through inflation.

 Bitflate is based on Bitcoin.
 It has the following differences: